jenpetsmit/jenpetsmit.github.io/docs/visuals.md

 ## Theater Banner

 * Goal: Entice the General Public to Come to the Play
+* Goal: Provide an idea of the play's plot
-* BTW, the play won a Best of Charleston Award that year
+    * BTW, the play won a Best of Charleston Award that year!

 ![Banner for Horse Tranqs & Carriage People](images/banner-copy.jpg)

-## Actor's Website
+## Actor's Website (2010)

 [R.W.
 Smith](http://jenniferpetroffsmith.me/rwsmith3/index.html)